wfl/wfl.github.io/_posts/2019-05-13-Project-Luther-Cereal-Prediction.md

 ### Future Work

 Obviously the selected regression model is far from perfect.
-There are always ways to improve the estimation of the coefficients that will maximize the good-of-fit such as revisiting the feature engineering step, choosing a complex model to take into account of the non-linearity in cereal yield trends for some countries, or implementing statistical test analysis to determine the coefficients’ significant.
+There are always ways to improve the estimation of the coefficients that will maximize the good-of-fit such as revisiting the feature engineering step, choosing a complex model to take into account the non-linearity in cereal yield trends for some countries, or implementing statistical test analysis to determine the coefficients’ significant.

 Please visit my [github repository](https://github.com/wfl/Project-Luther) for the detail implementation of this project.
 Thank you for reading.